There's a video tutorial for this topic!

 You can also create replacement variables for your own course:

-- Open Course settings from the Editor toolbar.
+- Open Course settings from the Editor toolbar and click Add variable on the Variables card.

-- Provide the variable Name, which is the variable code that will be replaced (e.g., SECTIONNUMBER).
+- The variable Name, which is the variable code that you enter to be replaced (e.g., SECTIONNUMBER).

-- Provide the variable Value, which is the value you want the code to be replaced by (e.g., Section 5).
+- The variable Value, which is the value you want the code to be replaced by (e.g., Section 5).

 Once you've created a course-specific replacement variable, you use it by placing it between dollar signs ($) just like you do with the other variable codes (e.g., $SECTIONNUMBER$).